M1nh-fender/Mono-Repo-of-Projects_1/Obsidian Vault for Notes/Temp Start.md

      result = not (A ^ B)  # True if both are the same (either both True or both False)
      ```

+// is floor division, so number rounded down

+## edge list is a common way to store graphs....
+edgeList = [0, 1], [1, 2]

+so point 0 can go to 1, point 1 can go to 2.....
+This assumes a directed graph